-This course, team taught entirely in Nishnaabemwin, is a continuation of NP281B.
+This course, team taught entirely in Anishinaabemwin, is a continuation of NP281B.
 Students will understand fully what the instructor(s) is saying and will be able to translate accurately the general content of that speech.
 Students will be able to engage in dialogues with the instructor and answer appropriately questions posed by the instructor(s).
 Additional hours with the instructor(s) and/or fluent speakers outside of the weekend immersions will be arranged by the student to generate additional hours of comprehensible input.
 Prerequisite: None.
-Course offered on campus.